vasu1124/gcp-live-k8s-visualizer/README.md

   * Deployments are grouped with pods when they are responsible for maintaining the pods.

-Here follows minimized `.yaml` files to show the configuration.
+Here follows minimized `.yaml` files to show the configuration, only for examples.

 Service configuration